-Look What You Made Me Do (work in progress): This article considers the various ways that criminal procedure sends the message that crime is simply bad acts by individual actors who could have chosen not to do those bad acts and how criminal procedure coerces defendants to adopt that narrative aloud in court.
+Look What You Made Me Do, 82 WASH. & LEE L. REV. (forthcoming 2025): This article considers the various ways that criminal procedure sends the message that crime is simply bad acts by individual actors who could have chosen not to do those bad acts and how criminal procedure coerces defendants to adopt that narrative aloud in court.

 The Price of Criminal Law, 56 ARIZ.
-St. L.J.
+ST. L.J.
 841 (2024): This article argues that the most important check on prosecutors is limited budgets, and it considers how to encourage county-level budgeting process to face the hard tradeoffs of how to spend scarce resources.
 To achieve greater democratic accountability in local budgeting for criminal law, the article proposes in part imposing caps on prosecutors' caseloads derived from the budgets of other relevant entities, including indigent defense and jails, so that prosecutors cannot simply overwhelm those other actors with their charging and bargaining decisions.